-Your New Radio System
+Your New Radio Remote Control System

-Thank you for your purchase of Magnetek's Flex EX radio remote control system.
-Magnetek has set a whole new standard in radio-remote performance, dependability and value with this unique new line of Flex EX system.
+Thank you for your purchase of Magnetek's Flex EM/EX Radio Remote Equipment Control.
+Magnetek has set a whole new standard in radio remote performance, dependability, and value with this unique new line of handheld transmitters.